Gibbon ape leukemia virus: Signs and symptoms

-Porcine endogenous retrovirus (PERV)

-PERV was first described in 1970, belonging to the gammaretrovirus genus, Orthoretrovirinae subfamily and Retroviridae family,.
-PERV is categorised into three replication competent subtypes: PERV-A, PERV-B and PERV-C. PERV-A and PERV-B are polytropic viruses which are capable of infecting humans and porcine cells, whereas PERV-C is an ecotropic virus which effects only porcine cells.
-The cross-species transmission of PERV's in human cells have been demonstrated in vitro which raises concern regarding the xenotransplantation of porcine cells, tissues and organs.
-However, diagnosis of PERV in vivo has not occurred within; recipients of pig nerve cells or skin grafts, patients with porcine-based liver or pancreatic xenografts, and butchers in contact with porcine tissue.

 In medicine

 GaLV envelope protein

 GaLV Envelope Protein has biomedical significance due to its utility as a viral vector in cancer gene therapy and gene transfer.
 Retroviral vectors are used in ex vivo gene therapy, which involves the modification of cells in vitro, to replace genes that code for dysfunctional proteins.
 The inserted gene undergoes transcription and translation within the nucleus and ribosome of the host cell producing "normal" secretable proteins.
 The earliest retroviral vectors were based on the Moloney murine leukemia virus (MMLV) which when pseudotyped with GaLV envelope protein, enabled gene transfer to various host cells.
 Furthermore, the development of "hybrid murine amphotropic viral envelope with the extracellular domains of GALV also helps to increase the cell infection rate within the host during gene therapy."